Accept Your Emotions

 Failure can be hurting and tremendously stressful.
 There are cases where mental status after a startup shutdown has lead to mental collapse.
 The first most important thing you need to do is accept your emotions.

-Accepting your emotions make it less hurting in the long run and rejecting them makes it all the more difficult.
+Accepting your emotions makes it hurt less in the long run, and rejecting them makes it all the more difficult.
 It can in fact lead to making you moody or extremely pessimistic about situations.

 # You Are Not Alone

 Surround yourself with like-minded people.
 One of the biggest assets of being part of an entrepreneurial community like us is that you are surrounded by people who are going through pretty similar things.
-We support each other, during the high times and the low.
-Check us out!
+As a coworking community, we support each other during the high times and the low.
+Why not come visit?

 # Passion Besides Your Startup

 It’s important to have a hobby – which you love besides building your startup.
 It always keeps you engaged and improves your persona.
-You may not progress in your startup – but a hobby such as music, sports, or even rock climbing can make you feel accomplished and alleviate stress.
+You may not progress in your startup – but a hobby such as music, sports, or even yoga can make you feel accomplished and alleviate stress.

 # Let Your Mistakes Be Your Lesson